We Do Legal

 Or a buyer who walks because the statement was delivered too late to comply.

+The new seller disclosure rules in Queensland aren’t hard, but they are strict.
 There’s no grace period.
 No assumed intent.
 No second chance if you get it wrong.

 We’ve seen contracts collapse because a property search was missed.